-Wire-wound and thin-film resistors are widely used in industrial thermometers.
-It is important to choose a temperature device with the appropriate material, design, and configuration that meet requirements and comply with the DIN EN 60751 standard for resistance thermometers.
+RTDs are widely used in industrial applications.
+It is important to choose a temperature device with the appropriate material, design, and configuration that meet requirements and comply with the DIN EN 60751 standard for industrial resistance thermometers.

 - W glass resistors are highly resistant to vibrations.
 However, high temperatures change some of the properties of the glass, which, in turn, decrease accuracy.
 Manufacturing W glass resistors is relatively difficult and expensive.

 In thin-film (TF) resistors, a fine film of platinum is deposited onto a ceramic plate.
 The film, plate, and wire connectors are then sealed with a glass layer.
 TF resistors are very small, resist vibration well, and are very affordable.
-However, the different materials in each resistor (platinum film, ceramic plate, and glass layer) limit the resistors operating temperature ranges to –50 and +500°C. Special TF elements have wider temperature ranges but are more expensive.
+However, the different materials in each resistor (platinum film, ceramic plate, and glass layer) limit the resistors operating temperature ranges to –58…+932°F (–50…+500°C).
+Special TF elements have wider temperature ranges but are more expensive.

 In a 3-wire configuration, the third wire is used to assess and compensate for the resistance of the connecting cables.
 A 4-wire configuration not only eliminates the effects of the connecting cables’ resistance, but also compensates for any asymmetries in the cables.
 A 4-wire configuration allows the longest cable length with the smallest error rate.

-WIKA manufactures a broad range of RTDs with platinum resistors that meet or exceed DIN EN 60751 requirements.
-WIKA’s resistance thermometers can be integrated or mounted in a thermowell, or used with direct process connections.
-Contact WIKA’s temperature measurement experts for more information about industrial thermometers and to find the right ones for your applications.
+WIKA manufactures a broad range of RTDs with platinum resistors that meet or exceed DIN EN 60751:2009 requirements.
+Our resistance thermometers can be integrated or mounted in a thermowell, or used with direct process connections.
+Some assemblies, like the TR15-2, can be supplied with a temperature transmitter.
+Contact WIKA USA for more information about industrial thermometers and how to find the right ones for your applications.